itfanr/ros2-wiki/Real-Time-Programming.md

 Source your ROS 2 setup.bash.

-Run the demo binary with Opensplice, and redirect the output:
+Run the demo binary with OpenSplice, and redirect the output:
 `pendulum_demo__rmw_opensplice > output.txt`

 # What the heck just happened?